-Born in England, Stephen Moyer is a classically-trained actor whos tarted out acting in Shakespeare plays, then made several appearances on British television.
-Moyer's star rose when he was cast as Bill Compton, the seductive vampire on HBO's True Blood.
+Born on October 11, 1969, in Essex, England, Stephen Moyer is a classically-trained actor whos started out acting in Shakespeare plays, then made several appearances on British television.
+Moyer traveled to the United States to get his career off the ground internationally, but didn't find much luck at first.
+Moyer's star rose when he was cast as Bill Compton, the seductive vampire, in HBO's True Blood (2008-14).
 Moyer struck up a romance with castmate Anna Paquin, and the two married in 2010.

-Actor.
-Born October 11, 1969, in a small village called Herongate outside of Brentwood in Essex, England.
-Stephen Moyer is best known for his portrayal of seductive vampire Bill Compton on the HBO series True Blood.
-The actor began performing at the age of six as a choirboy at his local church, and his precocious stage presence allowed him to quickly become the head chorister.
+Actor Stephen Moyer was born on October 11, 1969, in a small village in Essex, England.
+The actor began performing at the age of 6 as a choirboy at his local church, and his precocious stage presence allowed him to quickly become head of the choir.
 Moyer was singing at church one Sunday when the headmaster of his preparatory academy heard his voice and immediately signed him up for the school play.
 Moyer recalls, "The headmaster saw me, and he made me Tom Sawyer in the school play, and that was it!
 I played the lead in most of the school plays from then on, and I kind of knew, then and there, that I wanted to do it, from about the age of 13."

 "In my 20s, I wanted to be at the apex of the adventure and craziness," he admits.
 Over the next several years, Moyer appeared in increasingly prominent film and television roles.
 He acted opposite Kate Winslet in the acclaimed 2000 film Quills and appeared in Undiscovered (2005), 88 Minutes (2007) and the miniseries The Starter Wife (2007).